naufalfmm/realtime_simple_chat/README.md

 ===========================
 **Caution** The project is just the API of the chat not include the frontend.

 This is the simple example of realtime chat.
-The project is created due to learning about Socket.IO in NodeJS (Express) and finishing the Backend Pre-test in [Warung Pintar][1].
 The realtime chat app didn't support authentication, room chat, and private chat.

 # Requirements
 The realtime chat requires